ppacer/ppacer.github.io/src/content/docs/start/intro.md

 ## Setting up scheduler and executor

-Now we can proceed to start scheduler and executor in a single program.
-Let's start with creating file `main.go` with the following content:
+Now, let's proceed to initiate the scheduler and executor within a single program.
+Start by creating a file named `main.go` with the following content:

 ```go
 package main